McMaster-Carr logo

 Low-Strength Steel

-Rated Grade 2, Class 6, or lower, these locknuts are about half as strong as medium-strength nuts.
+Rated Grade 2, Class 6, or lower, these locknuts are about half as strong as medium-strength steel nuts.
 Use them with screws that have a similar strength rating to avoid stripping threads during installation.

 Zinc-Plated Steel—A step up from plain steel, the zinc plating withstands occasional exposure to moisture.